StuPro-TOSCAna/TOSCAna/docs/draft/rest_api.md

 **on success returns:**

-This call returns the `linecount` last lines of the log.
+This call returns the `'linecount'` last lines of the log.

 HTTP Response Code: 200